Your browser does not support JavaScript!

 What is the difference between the Goldbelt Ancestral Trust, the Elders' Trust, and the Tináa Distributions Trust?

-• The Goldbelt Ancestral Trust (Est. 2014): operates primarily as a “permanent fund,” distributing a portion of its investment earnings each year to its beneficiaries pro rata, in proportion to the number of shares they own.
+• The Goldbelt Ancestral Trust (Est. 2014): Operates primarily as a “permanent fund,” distributing a portion of its investment earnings each year to its beneficiaries pro rata, in proportion to the number of shares they own.

-• The Goldbelt Tináa Distributions Trust (Est. 2019): provides distributions and scholarships to shareholders from funds contributed by Goldbelt for such purposes.
+• The Goldbelt Tináa Distributions Trust (Est. 2019): Provides distributions and scholarships to shareholders from funds contributed by Goldbelt for such purposes.
 It may also provide Elders' benefits but cannot invest its assets to generate income (i.e., not a permanent fund).

 Has the Elders' Trust been approved?